 The x position specified for a point process can have any value in the range [0,1].
 If x is specified to be 0 or 1, the point process will be located at the corresponding end of the section.
 For specified locations 0 < x < 1, the actual position used by NEURON will be the center of the segment that contains x.
 Thus, if dend has nseg = 5, the segment centers (internal nodes) are located at x = 0.1, 0.3, 0.5, 0.7 and 0.9, so would actually place stim1 at 0.1 and stim2 at 0.7.
 The error introduced by this "shift" can be avoided by explicitly placing point processes at internal nodes, and restricting changes of nseg to odd multiples.
 However, this may not be possible in models that are based closely on real anatomy, because actual synaptic locations are unlikely to be situated precisely at segment centers.
-To completely avoid nseg-dependent shifts of point processes are located at 0 or 1 ends.
+To completely avoid nseg-dependent shifts of point process locations, one can choose sections with lengths such that the point processes are located at 0 or 1 ends.